3DStreet/3dstreet-assets-source/README.md

 The Blender files were created in Blender 2.92.0

 ## License
 Code base of this repo (`3dstreet-assets`) is licensed under the MIT License.
 Objects are licensed CC-BY-NC-SA (Creative Commons Non-Commercial Share Alike) unless otherwise noted.
-See the LICENSE.md file for details
+See the LICENSE file for details